 Geo Analytics

-Scenario: CityDrive records precise GPS fixes and traffic-signal distances for each flagged frame so operations teams can answer “where did this happen?” entirely in SQL.
+Scenario: CityDrive records precise GPS positioning and distance-to-signal for every flagged frame.
+This geospatial data originates from the dash-cam's GPS module and is precisely aligned with the timestamps of video keyframes.
+Ops teams can answer "where did this happen?" purely in SQL.

 frame_geo_points and signal_contact_points share the same video_id/frame_id keys as the rest of the guide, so you can move from SQL metrics to maps without copying data.